Letter grades get erased from school, with little consensus on how to replace them

 “It’s a lot more difficult to complete the work when you don’t have the in-person help,” she said.

-Many school systems have handed out loaner laptops and helped provide Internet access, but there is wide agreement that it’s hard to adhere to strict grading standards when it’s unclear whether students are getting the instruction they need.
+Many school systems have loaned laptops and helped provide Internet access, but there is wide agreement that it’s hard to adhere to strict grading standards when it’s unclear whether students are getting the instruction they need.

-“We don’t want to get a situation where the less privileged you are, the more you suffer,” said David Steiner, a member of Maryland’s state board of education and a professor of education at Johns Hopkins University.
+“We don’t want to get a situation where the less privileged you are, the more you suffer,” said David Steiner, a member of the Maryland State Board of Education and a professor of education at Johns Hopkins University.
 “Before we get to grading, we have to worry about what access to learning students really have.”

 D.C.
 Public Schools is giving letter grades to middle and high school students but has decided that distance-learning work from the fourth quarter can only boost a grade, not lower it.

 In Virginia, state officials quickly recommended against grading while schools are closed.
 In Alexandria, that means middle and high school students will earn a passing mark if they finish at least 60 percent of fourth-quarter work.
 A passing mark will count as a 100 percent when averaged into final course grades.
 Students who do not perform fourth-quarter work will receive a “No Grade” mark, which will not be factored into their final grade for the year.
-In nearby Loudoun, teachers are calculating final grades almost entirely based on work done through the third quarter.
-Same goes in Fairfax, where only fourth-quarter progress will “positively influence [students’] final grades for the year.”
+In nearby Loudoun County, teachers are calculating final grades almost entirely based on work done through the third quarter.
+Same goes in Fairfax County, where only fourth-quarter progress will “positively influence [students’] final grades for the year.”

 No one size fits all

-Some advocates are cautioning school districts against throwing grades out entirely.
-If everyone is participating in a remote class, grades should be used because they reward student effort and can be motivating, said Michael Petrilli, president of the Thomas B. Fordham Institute, a conservative think tank.
+Some advocates are cautioning districts against throwing grades out.
+If everyone is participating in a remote class, grades should be used because they reward student effort and can be motivating, said Michael J. Petrilli, president of the Thomas B. Fordham Institute, a conservative think tank.

 “There are going to be a lot of kids who would put more effort into their studies if they were being graded,” he said.